 Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

-Generally speaking, basements are dark and temperate areas, have little air-flow and are subject to rapid mold growth – even when kept clean.
+Generally speaking, basements are dark and temperate areas, have little air-flow and are subject to rapid mold occurence – even when kept clean.
+People with mold allergy should avoid basements with excess moisture.

-If you’ve ever walked into your basement to find unsightly, black spots growing on your walls, floor, or ceiling, you’ve most likely had a run in with mold.
+If you’ve ever walked into your basement to find unsightly, black spots growing on your walls, floor, or ceiling, you’ve most likely had a run in with mold spore.

-Mold and mildew can show up in any area of the house.
+Mold (stachybotrys chartarum) and mildew can show up in any area of the house.
 And, basement spaces often provide the most favorable living conditions for this fungus to thrive.

 As a result, mold in basements can sometimes be difficult to get rid of it without first addressing and correcting the underlying issues allowing the mold to flourish.

 All types of mold require certain living conditions in order to grow and stay alive.
-That being said, for mold growth to start, there usually has to have been something that caused the right conditions.
+That being said, for mold to start to appear, there usually has to have been something that caused the right conditions.

-And, often enough, condensation in basements are a result of appliances stored in the area.
+And, often enough, moisture problem in basements are a result of appliances stored in the area.

 That being said, natural causes can also contribute to leaky foundations.
 Hydro-static pressure – typically caused by the soil’s water table rising higher than normal underneath a foundation – is one of the main causes of foundations leaking.